987839088534212

 • The public

-The committee must develop a plan for nursing ratios for each unit and shift, and provide public notice of this information.
+The committee must develop a plan for average nurse-to-patient ratios for each unit and shift, and provide public notice of this information.

 average nurse to patient ratio in the united states